JanusHCP/policies/systems_access_policy.md

 * Information systems automatically log users off the systems after several minutes of inactivity.

 ## Employee Workstation Use

-All workstations at BloomAPI are company owned, and all laptops are Apple products running Mac operating system.

 * Workstations may not be used to engage in any activity that is illegal or is in violation of organization's policies.
 * Access may not be used for transmitting, retrieving, or storage of any communications of a discriminatory or harassing nature or materials that are obscene or "X-rated".
 Harassment of any kind is prohibited.
 No messages with derogatory or inflammatory remarks about an individual's race, age, disability, religion, national origin, physical attributes, sexual preference, or health condition shall be transmitted or maintained.
 No abusive, hostile, profane, or offensive language is to be transmitted through organization's system.